Kings Park, Western Australia: Science

 The Science Directorate within the Botanic Gardens and Parks Authority is renowned for its research and scientific works, specialising in conservation and restoration of native species and ecosystems.
 The directorate is categorised into specific scientific areas including restoration ecology, seed science, conservation genetics, propagation science and orchid science, which are supported by many accredited research scientists and students.

 Kings Park Festival

 Beginning in 1965, the Kings Park Festival has grown to a month-long celebration of floral displays, live music, exhibitions, workshops, interpretive artworks, guided walks and family activities throughout September.
 Held to promote the beauty of Western Australia's native wildflowers, the event now attracts over 500,000 people annually.

+Frequent visitor to Perth, and wildlife enthusiast Alistair McAlpine (1942–2014), began his 1999 memoir by praising the wildflowers of Kings Park:

+If it is wildflowers that you dream of, go to Perth in Western Australia in September.
+There, in Kings Park, in over eight hundred hectares of natural bush in the middle of the city, are eight thousand species of wildflower.
+On those cool September mornings, their combined scent has a beauty I have never experienced elsewhere.
+Kangaroo paw, native iris, the banksia shrub–plants so exotic that have been collected for years and were growing in conservatories in Europe long before the State was settled.

 May Drive Parkland

 The May Drive (formerly Synergy) Parkland is one of two children's playgrounds in Kings Park, the other being the Ivey Watson Playground.
 It includes a lake and island, play and climbing equipment for children, and life-sized model dinosaurs.
 It was formerly sponsored by Western Australian power company Synergy.

 The Vietnam War memorial and Zamia café are located here.